luc-tielen/souffle-haskell/README.md

 import qualified Language.Souffle.Compiled as Souffle

--- We define a data type representing our datalog program. data Path = Path
+-- First, we define a data type representing our datalog program. data Path = Path
+  -- By making Path an instance of Program, we provide Haskell with information -- about the datalog program.
+It uses this to perform compile-time checks to -- limit the amount of possible programmer errors to a minimum. deriving Souffle.Program via Souffle.ProgramOptions Path '[Edge, Reachable] "path"

 -- Facts are represented in Haskell as simple product types, -- Numbers map to Int32, unsigned to Word32, floats to Float,